allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * K3 - Everything but proline
 * K4 - Selective against threonine and glutamine only
 * K5 - Substitutions generally improve fitness

+### K5

+Generally has positive ER scores, although positions in this subtype have more variable ER profile than most.

+Examples:

+* Ras - 147 is at the mouth of a pocket where GCP (methylated GTP?) is bound in the structure.
+Possibly an experimental artefact as they select for the presence of Ras-GTP, without selecting for proper Ras activity so some binding site changes might be beneficial in this context but not more broadly.
+* MAPK1 - 11 positions spread broadly across (mainly) the surface of the protein
+* TP53 - A collection of positions in the region where subunits of the tetramer interact
+* ADRB2 - 147 is at the end of a helix on the cytoplasmic side, and its real ER profile suggests that in fact many substitutions are actually negative, with a few positive scores likely putting it in this group
+* APH3II - 175 is in a surface facing alpha helix.
+It actually does have mostly positive ER scores (all but Y).
+They select towards drug resistance in a range of drugs, so possibly this residue is a target in some cases?

 ## L - Leucine